Research

 Quantitative Trends in Violence

-Since the publication of my 2011 book The Better Angels of Our Nature: war_deaths Why Violence Has DeclinedI have been updating my graphs on national and global trends in violence of all forms, and pressing the case that theory, commentary, punditry, and other opinions on the state of the world should be based on quantitative evidence rather than anecdotes, headlines, and other traps for the Availability bias.
+Since the publication of my 2011 book The Better Angels of Our Nature: Why Violence Has DeclinedI have been updating my graphs on national and global trends in violence of all forms, and pressing the case that theory, commentary, punditry, and other opinions on the state of the world should be based on quantitative evidence rather than anecdotes, headlines, and other traps for the Availability bias.
 Collaborators include Joshua GoldsteinAndrew Mack, Michael Spagat, President Juan Manuel Santos, and scholars at the Peace Research Institute of Oslo.

 Moral and Social Emotions